 Port Lincoln is a great spot to base yourself when you visit Whalers Way or spend a night camping under the stars in Port Lincoln National Park.
 Funnily enough this place grew on us a ton, and by the end we were very sad to be leaving.

-READ MORE: Here’s our brand new guide to help you travel South Australia
+READ MORE: Check out our brand new South Australia guide to help you plan the perfect road trip!

 Incredible Things to do in Port Lincoln